 c.
 17th – 19th century

-Enlightenment of the 18th century was inspired by Greek and Roman ideas just as it was during the Renaissance.
-Architecture symbolized order and symmetry during a time of revolution in the West.
+Enlightenment during the 17th and 18th centuries was inspired by Greek and Roman ideas just as it was during the Renaissance.
+Architecture symbolized order and symmetry during a revolutionary time in the West.

 American Neoclassical, United States